Sujal196/Python-Project/README.md

 # Python-Project
-This is a bank account Project for managing accounts, credit and deposit transaction
+This is a bank account Project for managing accounts, credit and deposit transaction.
 <br>
-It based on object oriented principles in python
+It based on object oriented principles in python.